cobalthq/cobalt-api-docs/versions/v2/content/dast-scans.md

 }
 ```

 This endpoint triggers a new DAST scan on the specified target.
-The scan will start in the `queued` state and progress to `completed` or `failed`
+The scan will start in the `queued` state and
+progress to `completed` or `failed`.

 ### HTTP Request